Market makers and authorised primary dealers can use exemptions from certain requirements of the Short Selling

 - SSR-1: Annexes for market makers exemption notification (XLS)

 We expect all market maker exemption notifications will include the SSR-1 form and a list of instruments that includes at least the information in Annex I-A and/or I-B.

 The annexes may be used as follows:

-- where the notifier is registered as a market-maker at a trading venue, it can use Annex I-A to list relevant financial instruments for which it is registered to make markets
+- If the notifier is registered as a market-maker at a trading venue, it can use Annex I-A to list relevant financial instruments for which it is registered to make markets.

-- Annex II can be used to list the relevant trading venues of which the notifier is a member
+- The notifier can use Annex II to list the relevant trading venues of which the notifier is a member.

-- Annex III can be used to provide additional information
+- The notifier can use Annex III to provide additional information.

 Authorised primary dealers